 Why we love it: Every element works together.
 The crunch, the creamy mayo, the sharpness of the cabbage.
 It's hearty and playful, a street food-style burger that's impossible not to love.

-7. Agedashi Tofu (Silken Tofu)
+7. Vegan Agedashi Tofu

 Why we love it: Silken tofu is delicate and creamy, and frying it gives just enough contrast to make each bite exciting.
-The light broth ties everything together, adding that deep savoury note that makes you want to drink it straight from the bowl.
+The light broth ties everything together, adding that deep savory note that makes you want to drink it straight from the bowl.

-8. Sticky Tofu
+8. Sticky Tofu recipe

 Golden, crisp-edged tofu tossed in a sweet-salty glaze that clings to every piece.
 This vegan tofu recipe is a total crowd-pleaser and ready in minutes.
 Perfect over rice or as a protein-packed side.

-9. Shio Ramen
+9. Vegan Shio Ramen

-Why we love it: It's gentle but deeply satisfying, with tofu adding substance without heaviness.
+Why we love it: It's gentle but satisfying, with tofu adding substance without heaviness.
 The broth is clear and calming, perfect for days when you want comfort that feels nourishing.

 Choose the Right Tofu for the Job